EgoEnv: Human-centric environment representations from egocentric video: Approach

 \subsection{Environment-aware pretraining in simulation}

-As discussed above, to source local state labels, we generate a dataset of video walkthroughs of agents in a variety of simulated 3D environments for which agent and object poses are accessible at all times (details in \refsec{sec:walkthrough_data}).
-We train an encoder model to embed visual and pose information over time into an environment memory.
-Then, we train a decoder model that uses this memory to infer the local state corresponding to any given query frame.
-We implement this model as a transformer encoder-decoder model.
-Our architecture builds on prior work~\cite{fang2019scene,ramakrishnan2021epc} though our main idea to pre-train representations using the local state is potentially compatible with other architectures.
+To source local state labels, we generate a dataset of video walkthroughs of agents in simulated 3D environments where agent and object poses are accessible at all times (see \refsec{sec:experiments}).
+We train our model in two stages described below.